srujan1997/Trading-App/src/README.md

 ### Performance Evaluation

 1. Please go to the frontend_service directory and execute the file performance.py to get average latency results for trade and lookup.
 2. If you instead want to execute multiple clients concurrently, please run load_test.sh in the frontend_service directory.
-Currently, it can run for 6 clients concurrently, but you can edit it and run for as many clients as you want.
+Currently, it can run for 5 clients concurrently, but you can edit it and run for as many clients as you want.

 To execute the load_test.sh file, follow the below steps:

 1. chmod u+x load_test.sh
 2. ./load_test.sh

+### Database Syncing

+In order to ensure fault tolerance, our system is designed to function seamlessly even if one replica experiences an outage.
+However, it is imperative to always maintain at least one original copy of the data to retrieve the system's state.
+Without this original copy, the retrieval of the state would be rendered impossible.

 ### Running Test Cases